flipcoder/qor/README.md

 Copyright (c) 2011-2016 Grady O'Connell

+Open-source under MIT License.
+See LICENSE file for information.

 See CREDITS.md for a list of contributers.

 Status: Hobby project, still tinkering

 This is a rewrite of my [older game engine](https://github.com/flipcoder/qor-old).